KINCH3RO/ChatRoom/README.md

 Chat Room is Web application where you can find friends,chat,share files,images,audio, videos privately using direct messages or publicly using a chatroom all in realtime.

+Built using alot of technologies just to name a few :
+ - MongoDB
+ - Express
+ - Angular
+ - Node.js
+ - JWT

 ## Disclaimer

 this project made only for education purposes.